Heat equation from a deterministic dynamics: The deterministic model and the result

-where $z(t)$ is the solution of \eqref{eq:det} with initial distribution $\mu_N$, \(T(t,du)\) is the unique solution of \eqref{eq:PDE}, with initial data given by the measure \(T_0\in \cM(\bT)\) in \eqref{eq:initial-conditions}, $\Psi(N; \mu_N)$ is defined in \eqref{eq:varpi} and \(\beta_*= \min\left\{\frac 12,\frac{\alpha}6 -1\right\}\). \end{theorem} The rest of the paper is devoted to the proof of Theorem \ref{thm:heat-equation}, proof that, after several preliminaries is concluded in section \ref{sec:atlast}. \\ Before starting let us state an important Corollary of Theorem \ref{thm:heat-equation}.\\ The Corollary states that on time scales shorter than $N^{2}$ the energy does not evolve; on the time scale $N^2$ the energy evolves according to the heat equation, and on longer time scales, the energy is uniformly distributed. \begin{corollary} For any $\mu_N\in\cM^{\star}_{\textrm{init}}$, $\ve_N\leq N^{-\alpha}$, $\alpha>6$, $t\in\bR_+$, and $\beta>0$ we have
+The rest of the paper is devoted to the proof of Theorem \ref{thm:heat-equation}.
+Such a proof, after several preliminaries, is concluded in section \ref{sec:atlast}. \\ Before starting, let us state an important corollary of Theorem \ref{thm:heat-equation}.\\ The corollary states that on time scales shorter than $N^{2}$ the energy does not evolve; on the time scale $N^2$ the energy evolves according to the heat equation, and on longer time scales the energy is uniformly distributed. \begin{corollary} For any $ (\mu_N)_{\bN}\in\cM^{\star}_{\textrm{init}}$, $\ve_N\leq N^{-\alpha}$, $\alpha>6$, $t\in\bR_+$, and $\beta>0$ we have